w3f/polkadot-wiki/docs/glossary.md

 ## Parity Technologies

-A company, founded by Dr. Gavin Wood, which is developing Substrate.
-It has also released several other projects including Parity Ethereum and Parity Wasm.
+A company, founded by Dr. Gavin Wood, that is developing Substrate and Polkadot.
+It has also released several other projects including Parity Ethereum and Parity Secret Store.

 ## Polkadot

-A heterogeneous multi-chain technology allowing for various blockchains of different characteristics to perform interchain communication.
+A heterogeneous, multi-chain network allowing various blockchains of different characteristics to perform arbitrary, interchain communication under shared security.

 ## Polkadot Runtime Environment

-The runtime environment which a runtime module can be executed in.
-Parachains must support the Polkadot Runtime Environment - external chains which do not will have to use a bridge.
+The runtime environment in which a runtime module can be executed.
+Parachains must support the Polkadot Runtime Environment - external chains that do not will have to use a bridge.

 ## Proof of Stake (PoS)

-A method of achieving consensus in which the next block is determined by a node that is chosen by some characteristic (e.g., the amount of tokens that they stake).
+A method of selecting participation in a consensus system, in which participants are chosen based on how many tokens they have at stake (at risk of loss due to misbehavior).
+Normally, Proof-of-Stake systems limit the number of participants.

+## Proof of Validity

+A proof produced by parachain collators.
+Based on this proof and the parachain registry, a validator can verify that a parachain has properly executed its state transition function.
+Proofs of Validity go into the relay chain blocks.

-## Proof of Work
+## Proof of Work (PoW)

-A method of achieving consensus in which the next block is determined by the first to solve a difficult puzzle (e.g., in Bitcoin, solving a partial pre-image hash for a block candidate).
+A method of selecting participants in a consensus system, typically the longest chain rule, in which participants try to solve a puzzle like finding a partial pre-image of a hash.
+Normally, a Proof-of-Work system can have any number of participants.

 ## Proposal